 Nature and art mingle at Field Farm in Williamstown — in the modernist buildings and modernist art and walks through the fields and woods to look for bobolinks and kestrels, wildflowers and butterflies.

 This mingling is built into the house.

 “Every door you open, you are drawn out through the picture windows into the view,” said Ole Retlev, innkeeper of the Guest House at Field Farm.
-The Trustees of Reservations maintains the property and trails runs the house as a Bed and Breakfast, and they will open the Folly for tours at noon on Saturday, Sept.
-10.
+The Trustees of Reservations maintains the property and trails, open to the public sunrise to sunset all year, and runs the house as a Bed and Breakfast, and they will open the Folly for tours occasionally through the summer and fall.